mozilla/ActiveData/pyLibrary/dot/README.md

   * Trinary slicing `[::]` uses the flat list definition

-When assuming a *flat-list*, we loose the *take-from-the-right* tricks gained from modulo arithmetic on the indicies.
+When assuming a *flat-list*, we loose the *take-from-the-right* tricks gained from modulo arithmetic on the indices.
 Therefore, we require extra methods to perform right-based slicing:

   * **right()** - `flat_list.right(b)` same as `loop_list[-b:]` except when `b<=0`